boodland/One-Shot-Learning/README.md

 # One Shot Learning

-One Shot Learning using [Omniglot data set](https://github.com/brendenlake/omniglot) and Siamese Network.
+One Shot Learning using [Omniglot data set](https://github.com/brendenlake/omniglot) and Siamese Network

 This repository contains an implementation version of the paper [koch et al, Siamese Networks for one-shot learning](http://www.cs.cmu.edu/~rsalakhu/papers/oneshot1.pdf).